How to Ask for Mentorship: 4-Step Guide

 I realize your calendar is often full and appreciate the time you've invested in me so far.
 Would you be willing to schedule a meeting with me [once every two weeks / once a month] to discuss [academic opportunities / professional development opportunities]?
 If so, I'd like to talk more about how we can organize our time so that it's a meaningful experience for both of us.

 Step 4: Show Gratitude

-What's more, not agreeing to be a mentor doesn't mean they're not interested in staying within your network and offering help when they're available.
-You can continue to learn from your connection, and who knows — they may even be able to refer you to someone who is ready and willing to take on the role of mentor.
+What's more, not agreeing to be a mentor doesn't mean they're not interested in staying in your network and helping you out in other ways.
+You can continue to learn from your connection.
+And who knows — they may even be able to refer you to someone who is ready and willing to take on the role of mentor for you.